 - Copies of your medical records

-During trial, your lawyer will present all of the evidence they were able to gather to show that the trucking company and/or truck driver did not act appropriately and that they caused you to suffer injuries.
-If the court or jury concludes that you have provided enough evidence to establish these things, then you will be awarded compensation for your injuries.
+If the court or jury concludes that you provided enough evidence to establish these things, then you will get compensation for your injuries.

 Expenses You Can Claim in a Settlement or Lawsuit

-A few examples of damages that may be available to a truck accident victim in a settlement or at trial include:
+Recoverable damages that may be available to a truck accident victim include:

 - Medical expenses